Attention: Here be dragons

 )

-Use _physics_process() when one needs a framerate-independent delta time between frames.
+Use _physics_process() when you need a framerate-independent delta time between frames.
 If code needs consistent updates over time, regardless of how fast or slow time advances, this is the right place.
 Recurring kinematic and object transform operations should execute here.

-One can check for input actions within the input callbacks just the same.
-If one wants to use delta time, one can fetch it from the related delta time methods as needed.
+You can check for input actions within the input callbacks just the same.
+If you want to use delta time, you can fetch it from the related delta time methods as needed.

 # Called every frame, even when the engine detects no input.